Explainability of deep vision-based autonomous driving systems: Review and challenges

-The first attempt to explain the predictions of a deep network with natural language was in the context of image classification, where \citet{generating_visual_explanations} train a neural network to generate sentence explanations from image features and class label.
-These explanations are forced to be \textit{relevant} to the image, \ie to mention elements that are present in the image, and also \textit{class-discriminative}, which means they can spot specific visual elements that separate one class from another.
-This work is further extended in \citep{grounding_visual_explanations}, where a list of candidate explanations is sorted with respect to how noun phrases are visually-grounded.
-In the field of natural language processing (NLP), \citet{explainable_nlp} build an explanation-producing system for long review text classification.
-In particular, they tackle the problem of independence between the prediction and its explanation and try to strengthen the connection between both.
-To do so, they pre-train a classifier that takes as input an explanation and predicts the class of the associated text input, and they use this classifier to measure and optimize the difference between true and generated explanations.
-Moreover, \citet{esnli} propose to learn from human-provided explanations at train time for a natural language inference task.
-Similarly, \citet{explain_yourself} gather a dataset of human natural language explanations for a common-sense inference task and learn a model that jointly classifies the correct answer and generates the correct explanation.
 In the field of vision-and-language applications, \citet{multimodal_explanations} build ACT-X and VQA-X, two datasets of multi-modal explanations for the task of action recognition and visual question answering.
 More specifically, VQA-X (resp.
 ACT-X) contains textual explanations that justify the answer (resp. the action), as well as an image segmentation mask that shows areas that are relevant to answer the question (resp. recognize the action).
 Both textual and visual explanations are manually annotated.
 Related to this work, \citet{recognition_to_cognition} design a visual commonsense reasoning task where a question is asked about an image, and the answer is a sentence to choose among a set of candidates.
 Each example is also associated with another set of sentences containing candidate justifications of the answer and describing the reasoning behind a decision.